pavelstencl/broadcasterJS/packages/react/README.md

     return <div className="message-wrapper">
         <div className="messages">
+            {/** Payload is wrapped in message object, which has some metadata about message owner*/}
             { messages.map(({from, payload: { message }}, i) => (
                 <div className="message" key={message + from}>
                     <span>Owner: {from}</span>